Neutron stars are stellar remnants that form in the supernova explosions of massive stars. Each

 of these objects contains a mass comparable to that of our Sun within a radius of about ten

-kilometres and exhibits high densities, fast rotation and large magnetic fields.
-Such conditions
+kilometres and exhibits extreme gravity, high densities, fast rotation and large magnetic

-cannot be recreated on Earth, making neutron stars amazing cosmic laboratories
+Such conditions cannot be recreated on Earth, making neutron stars amazing cosmic

 One of the most exciting aspects of neutron stars is that quantum mechanics strongly influences

 their interiors.
-To better understand their behaviour, I study so-called superfluid and
+To better understand this behaviour, I study macroscopic quantum condensates

 Like the Earth, neutron stars are composed of distinct layers.
 They have a solid crust and a fluid